 39. Show how the federal government contributed to the growth of railroads.

-40. Discuss the components of the “free-labor” philosophy and its significance for the average American.
+40. Discuss the characteristics of the “free-labor” philosophy and its significance for the average American.

 41. Name the largest immigrant group in antebellum America and why many came to America in the 1840s.